Pacific Southwest, Region 9: Superfund

 Final Date: 10/04/89

-The 22-acre Fairchild Semiconductor Corp. facility (former South San Jose Plant or Site) is located west of Highway 101 about nine miles southeast of downtown San Jose near the intersection of Monterey Highway and Highway 85.
+The 22-acre Fairchild Semiconductor Corp.
+(Fairchild) facility (former South San Jose Plant or Site) is located west of Highway 101 about nine miles southeast of downtown San Jose near the intersection of Monterey Highway and Highway 85.
 The Site is located in a light industrial and commercial area.
 The plant was constructed between 1975 and 1977 and used for electronics and semiconductor fabrication from 1977 to 1983.
 Solvents containing volatile organic compounds (VOCs; primarily 1,1,1-TCA) were used at the Site.
 Other chemicals, such as acids, were also used and stored at the Site.
 The Site was vacant from 1983 until it was redeveloped and reoccupied in 2000.
-Fairchild’s parent company, Schlumberger Technology Corporation (STC), sold Fairchild to National Semiconductor Corporation in 1987 and sold the Site property to a commercial developer in 1990.
-The Site was redeveloped to retail shopping (commercial) by parties other than STC in 2000.
+From 1979 until 1987, Fairchild was a wholly owned subsidiary of Schlumberger Technology Corporation (STC).
+STC sold Fairchild to National Semiconductor Corporation in 1987, but retained the Site.
+STC sold the Site to a commercial developer in 1990.
+The Site was redeveloped as a retail shopping center (commercial) by parties other than STC in 2000.
 STC has remained the responsible party for Site cleanup.

 Initial investigations were conducted in November/December 1981 and determined that compounds of concern (COCs) were in soil and groundwater at the Site.
 The investigation identified a single source: a 5,940-gallon underground waste storage tank.
 The COCs included 1,1,2-trichloro-1,2,2-trifluoroethane (Freon 113), 1,1,1-TCA, acetone, isopropyl alcohol, tetrachloroethene, xylenes, and 1,1-DCE, which is a degradation product of 1,1,1-TCA.